regression

 When we have the fitted parameters we can calculate and plot the function.
 To do so we make an array of values for the independent variable and use our function to calculate the dependent variable

-# This makes 50 equally spaced points between 0 and the highest concentration x 1.2
+## This makes 50 equally spaced points ##

 Now that we calculated the dependent variable we can plot the fit along with the data.